Some Basic NJ Partnership Terms to Understand

 Fixed Share Partner: See Salaried Partner.

-Limited Liability Company: A Limited Liability Company is governed by the NJ Limited Liability Act 2014 and, like a partnership or LLP, is a separate legal entity.
-It is owned by its members and managed by its managing member(s), individual member(s) or officers.
-Corporations are often referred to while a partnership is identified as a separate legal entity; the partners together have joint and several liability – meaning they are each individually responsible for all the liabilities of the partnership.
+Limited Liability Company: A Limited Liability Company is governed by the NJ Limited Liability Act of 2014 and, like a partnership or LLP, is a separate legal entity.
+It is owned by its members and managed by its managing member(s), individual member(s), or officers.
+Corporations are often referred to as separate legal entities; the partners, together, have joint and several liability, meaning each partner is individually responsible for all the partnership’s liabilities.

-There are pros and cons to different business structures – partnerships and LLCs are tax transparent, but a limited liability partnership has limited liability for its members, but certain documents including an annual tax return must be filed.
+There are pros and cons to different business structures: partnerships and LLCs are tax transparent, but a limited liability partnership offers limited liability for its members and requires certain documents, including an annual tax return, to be filed.

 Limited Liability Partnership (LLP): A partnership formed under the Limited Liability Partnership Act of NJ.
-It has the flexibility of a partnership but also some of the formality and structure of a corporation and is often seen as a hybrid entity.
+It offers the flexibility of a partnership, along with some of the formality and structure of a corporation, and is often seen as a hybrid entity.
 It’s not so much a partnership with limited liability as it is a company with a different tax regime.
 It has members who share profits as agreed upon in an LLP agreement or under the default provisions of the LLP law.
 If the members do not enter into an LLP Agreement, the default provisions of the NJ LLP law will apply.
 There is no distinction between ownership and management in an LLP.
-An LLP is commonly used for professional practices and consulting businesses but can equally be used for any business or for joint ventures.
+An LLP is commonly used for professional practices and consulting businesses, but can also be used for any business or joint venture.

 Limited Partnership: A Limited Partnership is formed under the Limited Partnership Act and has general member(s) and limited partner member(s).
 The limited partner member(s) have no liability so long as they do not take part in the management of the limited partnership.
 These are rare and should not be confused with limited liability partnerships.